fenago/ml-scikit-keras-tensorflow/labs/lab_3.md

-Evaluating[]{#idm45728488180744}[]{#CPperform03} a classifier is often significantly trickier than evaluating a regressor, so we will spend a large part of this chapter on this topic.
+Evaluating[]{#idm45728488180744}[]{#CPperform03} a classifier is often significantly trickier than evaluating a regressor, so we will spend a large part of this lab on this topic.
 There are many performance measures available, so grab another coffee and get ready to learn many new concepts and acronyms!